ramidabit/Ultrabucket/updates.md

      ![Image](https://i.imgur.com/KZES5GR.png)
 - Output some static noise by interfacing with audio jack.
 - Acquired hat and LED strip for plans to add an active/inactive indicator.

+### March 17, 2021 (Final Submission):
+- Added third ultrasonic sensor to measure distance directly in front of the user.
+   - The other two sensors are placed at 45 degree angles to the left and right.
+- Changed trigger to be the same for all ultrasonic sensors.
+- Moved ultrasonic sensors off of PB6 and PB7 because they are used for I2C.
+   - Echo pins now connected to PA0, PA1, and PA2.
+- Got quick beeps to play through the audio jack using I2C and I2S.
+- Added LED strip to indicate when the device is in "active" mode, connecting the data line via PWM.